transplantation-immunology-maastricht/abo-analysis/README.md

 # The `nextflow` workflow

-The steps above are simplified in a `NextFlow; https://www.nextflow.io/` pipeline that does all the above steps and streamlines installation of requisite software and tools with a single command.
+The steps above are simplified in a `NextFlow; https://www.nextflow.io/` pipeline that does all the above steps and streamlines the installation of requisite software and tools with a single command.

-Besides reproducability, nextflow offeres several advatages over conventional `for loops`, including scallability, portability, and debugging/resumption of failed tasks.
+Besides reproducibility, nextflow offers several advantages over conventional `for loops`, including scalability, portability, and debugging/resumption of failed tasks.

-Input files and output directory can be defined in the config files or provided directly in the commandline.
+Input files and the output directory can be defined in the config files or provided directly in the command-line.

-To analyse files with config, run:
+To analyze files with config, run:

-- `nextflow run main.nf -resume ` (user can override inputs and output using `--reads '*.fastq' --outdir 'ABO_results'` on the commandline).
+- `nextflow run main.nf -resume ` (user can override inputs and output using `--reads '*.fastq' --outdir 'ABO_results'` on the command-line).

-We have also added the ability for the pipeline to automatically set-up a conda or docker based environment with all required tools and libraries.
+We have also added the ability for the pipeline to automatically set up a conda or docker-based environment with all required tools and libraries.

-Users may also opt for a workload manager such as `-profile slurm,docker|-profile slurm,conda`, is which case, all required modules docker/conda must be installed and loaded.
+Users may also opt for a workload manager such as `-profile slurm, docker|-profile slurm, conda`, in which case, all required modules docker/conda must be installed and loaded.
 The config slurm parameters must also be defined to ensure tasks are submitted to the correct resource queue/account.

 For `conda` environment, it is advisable to prepare the working computer using mamba for easy resolution of environments.
 Follow these steps to achieve better results.